widai/RISL/README.md

 2. Real Time Detecton (a,c,o,v) (Optional). ipynb - This is a tuned model for real time detection of the alphabets "A" "C" "O" "V".
 To use this model, one needs to set the variable "SET_LATEST_CHECKPOINT" to ckpt-6
 3. Real Time Detection for 11 Alphabets.ipynb - This is a tuned model for real time dtection of the alphabets "A" "C" "O" "V" "D" "F" "I" "M" "R" "X" "Z".
 To use this model, one needs to set the variable "SET_LATEST_CHECKPOINT" to ckpt-16

-Collaborators - Ankita Dasgupta, Ishita Gupta, WidAI
+Collaborators - Ankita Dasgupta, Ishita Gupta, Kopal Sharma (WidAI)